emptymalei/physics/docs/_build/html/_sources/relativity/gr/black-holes.rst.txt

 Penrose Process
 ---------------------------

-Suppose we have a particle falling inside a black hole, starting with 0 energy at infinity.
+Suppose we have a particle falling inside a black hole, starting with 0 energy at infty.
 It falls through the ergosphere, and decays into two particles, A and B. Particle A obtains a negative energy, meanwhile having negative angular momentum, so that it stays in ergosphere or falls through the horizon.
 The other particle obtains positive energy, and managed to escape.
-Energy conservation tells us that the escaped particle will have energy at infinity that is larger than the initial energy 0.
+Energy conservation tells us that the escaped particle will have energy at infty that is larger than the initial energy 0.

 This though experiment relies on the effective potential :math:`V(r)` of the ergosphere.
 For positive angular momentum, we always fall through the